×

 What do people find most challenging about the culture in Portimao?

 "Expats in Portimao often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and the local dialect can be difficult to learn.
 They also find it challenging to adapt to the slower pace of life, which is a stark contrast to the fast-paced lifestyle in many Western countries.
 The bureaucracy in Portugal can also be a challenge, as it often involves a lot of paperwork and can be quite time-consuming.
 Additionally, some expats may find it difficult to integrate into the local community, as Portuguese people tend to have close-knit family and friend groups.
-Lastly, while the Portuguese are generally friendly and welcoming, they also value their privacy, which can sometimes come across as aloofness to newcomers," explained one expat living in Portimao, Portugal.
+Lastly, while the Portuguese are generally friendly and welcoming, they also value their privacy, which can sometimes come across as aloofness to newcomers," said one person in Portimao.

 What residency documents or visas did I need if I will be in Portimao for a while?